Health & Well-being

 We are pleased to be affliated with the following professionals.
 Please click on their links for more information about the services they provide and contact details.

-She regularly gives seminars to dance students and communicates with the dance teachers in order to provide her patients with the highest level of care.
+She focuses on working with the dance teachers in order to provide her patients with the highest level of care.

 Lucy Carey regularly works one-on-one with young athletes and their parents, to ensure they are getting the best nutrition for their training and performance.
 Lucy can also hold nutrition seminars at your dance studio, to give an overview of good nutrition for dancers and answer any questions your dancers have.